PelmeenidHapukoorega/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 To actually understand networking in Azure you gotta break a VM on purpose and then fix it.
 NSGs, ports, SSH, inbound rules this is where the cloud learning begins.

-**Bottom line:** If you can troubleshoot why a VM wont respond, you're already thinkin like the kinda person who keeps real systems running basically the IT version of ScoobyDoo solving mysteries or Dexter fixing his lab after Dee Dee nukes it again.
+**Bottom line:** If you can troubleshoot why a VM wont respond, youre already thinkin like the kinda person who keeps real systems running basically the IT version of ScoobyDoo solving mysteries or Dexter fixing his lab after Dee Dee nukes it again.

 ### Task 1  Retrieved VM IP address
 Used `az vm list-ip-addresses` and stored result in Bash variable.